 Ideally, the result will be supportive of a sense of peace and wellbeing as well as openness.
 It takes a bit of effort, but this approach to preparing for guests is an important mindfulness practice in its own right.

 I had the shadow box for some time before I discovered what I wanted to do with it.
-It was a multi-step process: 1) Pick a stone, 2) Find or take a photo with something to say about it, 3) Arrange them together in the box, and 4) Take a photo of that.
-I did not know what would happen.
-The ones I struggled with the most could come together in perfect balance in the end.
-I kept thinking of new possibilities until it was time to stop.
-But this could be endless.
+It was a multi-step process: 1) Pick a stone, 2) Find or take a photo that told a story about the stone, 3) Arrange the stone and photo in the shadow box, and finally, 4) take a photo of the completed arrangement like those below.
+I could not predict what would happen.
+The ones I struggled with could come together in perfect balance in the end.
+I kept thinking of new possibilities.
+This could be endless.
 Stones just have resonance.

 Morrisonite jasper slab with closeup taken from the top right.